towards/basic_yahoo_finance/README.md

     $ rake rubocop

-This gem has been developed with Ruby 3.0 but should be downward compatible with at least all supported versions of Ruby.
+This gem is being developed with Ruby 3.2 but should be downward compatible with at least all supported versions of Ruby.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/towards/basic_yahoo_finance.
-If you submit a pull request please make sure to write a test case covering your changes.
+If you submit a pull request please make sure to write a test case using MiniTest covering your changes.